Medically reviewed by Drugs.com. Last updated on Oct 22, 2022.

 Treatment for ischemic colitis depends on the severity of your condition.

-Signs and symptoms often diminish in two to three days in mild cases.
-But your doctor may recommend:
+Symptoms often diminish in 2 to 3 days in mild cases.
+Your health care provider may recommend:

 - Antibiotics, to prevent infections